kimseasok/klangdev/README.md

 ## 5. Conclusion

-KlangDev aims to provide a valuable resource for web developers while offering various monetization strategies to sustain and grow the platform.
+KlangDev aims to provide a valuable resource for web developers while focusing on monetization through a Freelance Marketplace, Recruitment Services, Job Board, and Training and Certification.
 The combination of premium features, educational content, and marketplace services creates a versatile and sustainable business model.

 ---